ejaku/grgen/doc/README.txt

     ATTENTION: Do NOT add ""s around any part of the path, even if it contains spaces!
 Otherwise yComp, our graph visualisation tool, will not run out of GrShell!

     If you run into "Unable to process specification:
     The system cannot find the file specified" errors, you may need to install a JDK to a non system path and add the bin folder of the JDK to the path variable.
     (Normally just installing a JRE is sufficient.)
+    Or you may need to remove a wrong java folder from the system path.

 RUN